 - Trying out- and reflecting on the uses of audio-visual means in this field

 Reading list will be uploaded in Absalon.

-• Small research projects in or with reference to museums or heritage sites
+• Small research projects in or with reference to museums or heritage sites or practices

 - 15 ECTS